 Get more in-depth information about preparing your hydrangeas for winter here.
 You'll notice that preparing your hydrangeas for winter typically does not include pruning them.

 3. Fertilizing Hydrangeas

 When is the best time to fertilize hydrangeas?

 Different hydrangeas have different needs when it comes to fertilizer.
-A good "rule of thumb" fertilizer suggestion for all hydrangeas is to fertilize them with a well-balanced fertilizer in early spring.
+A good "rule of thumb" fertilizer suggestion for all hydrangeas is this.
+Fertilize them with a well-balanced fertilizer in early spring.
 Adding a layer of compost and mulch will benefit your soil health, and in turn, your hydrangeas.

-On the other hand, if you want to fertilize your hydrangeas more than once a season, follow these general guidelines based on the hydrangea type you're growing:
+On the other hand, if you want to fertilize your hydrangeas more than once a season, follow these general guidelines.
+This is based on the hydrangea type you're growing: